Naveens1605/skp/README.md

-# Sbake game by Naveen
+# Snake game by Naveen